Grand Prix Legends Sound Overlay Video Game

 An .ini file exists for each car; and GPLSO will select the appropriate file based on the car of your choice.
 There is an option to force it to always use the same file if you so wish.
 At this time, they are all the same as I only have one engine sound for you to try.
 The engine sound is stored in 2 files ending .smx and .sbw.

-To create these sounds
+How to create these sounds on computer

-It requires the SoundMAX® software; so it won’t be possible for them to be created in the general GPL community; unless they are also license holders.
+It requires the computer’s SoundMAX® software; so it won’t be possible for them to be created in the general GPL computer games community; unless they are also license holders.
 If you want to help me by creating sounds please see the Designing a sound for use with GPLSO section; which explains how you can help.
 The other files are all standard .WAV files so can be replaced with ones of your choice.

 NB: The above information was recovered from the wayback machine as Maxim, the man whose brains were the idea behind GPLSO; had initially published on 22nd May, 2003.
 However, it may sound a bit outdated.
 But what he did was a big foundation of other versions like the recent GPL Engine Sound (GPLES); which was released in Sep 2014.
-So I believe that all his material subject of GPLSO is still of importance to many.
+So I believe that all his material subject of GPLSO game is still of importance to many.